LivingWithHippos/blog-android/pages/01.home/03. Views/progressbar-svg-databinding/03._content/simple.md

     // get our layer list
     val progressBarLayers = progressDrawable as LayerDrawable
     // find the progress drawable
-    val progressDrawable = progressBarLayers.findDrawableByLayerId(android.R.id.progress)
+    val progressDrawable = progressBarLayers.findDrawableByLayerId(android.R.id.progress).mutate()
     // set our color
     progressDrawable.setTint(color)
 }
 ```

-the `@BindingAdapter("progressColor")` annotation will process `progressColor` when found in a Progressbar xml and execute the code
+the `@BindingAdapter("progressColor")` annotation will process `progressColor` when found in a progress bar xml and execute the code
+`.mutate()` will avoid editing the color of every instance of the drawable, it's needed because in this case we're using the same one three times

 ### Add the Progress Bar to Our Layout